-17) At the time of the assessment, it was noted that landing floors were fitted with carpet.
+- 8) Surface coatings to the walls in the staircases appear to be Class 0 rated. - 9) At the time of the assessment, it was noted that ground floor is fitted with carpet.
 It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings.